-Regardless of the online marketing strategies, you have implemented, or you plan to, none of them will ever be complicated and multifaceted as the search engine optimization strategy.
-PPC (pay-per-click) might promise instant traffic and quick conversions.
+Regardless of the online marketing strategies, you have implemented or you plan to, none of them will ever be complicated and multifaceted as the search engine optimization strategy.
+PPC (pay-per-click) might promise instant traffic to your website and quick conversions.
 Social media is an excellent way of keeping your audience engaged.
 However, SEO lays the right foundation for an exceptional online presence.

 Whether you know what is SEO or not, you need a solid SEO strategy in place to succeed in online marketing.
 As such, this marketing strategy is worth the investment.
 Here is why.